-The proposal should ideally provide the time considerations which has been planned for the development of the proposal and fee quantification.
-Further, Onsite and Offsite time allocations should be revealed as a percentage of the total time requirements to ensure that the partner puts in sufficient time for ensuring quality and success of the deliverable.
+Ideally, the proposal should outline the activity’s time requirements and fee quantification.
+Further, onsite and offsite time allocations should be indicated as a percentage of the total time requirements to ensure that the partner will put a sufficient amount of time into ensuring output quality and successful delivery.

-Hence, a balanced approach should be identified, acceptable to the organizations and the Risk Management Partner should provide a justified basis for the decisions.
+Hence, a balanced approach acceptable to the organization must be identified, and the risk management partner should provide a justified basis for its decisions.

-The proposal should ideally cover the following aspects:
+Ideally, the partner’s proposal should cover the following aspects:

-- Experience in other industry (to identify and benefit from synergic approach)
+- Experience in other industries (to identify and benefit from a synergic approach)

 - Time requirements

-- Risk Management Process that shall be followed in execution, etc.
+- The risk management process to be followed in execution, etc.

-Risk Consultants play a vital role in establishing the Risk Control infrastructure in every industry.
-They have made remarkable achievements in cost cutting, detection of revenue identification failures & frauds, in addition to prevention and providing for corrective measures in such areas.
-The prudent use of Risk Consultants could support the organizations in their war to combat risks prevalent in their industry.
+Risk consultants play a vital role in establishing a risk control infrastructure.
+They have made remarkable achievements in cost-cutting, detecting and preventing revenue identification failures & frauds, and providing corrective measures in such areas.
+The prudent use of risk consultants can support organizations in their efforts to combat the risks prevalent in their industry.